Maia Sandu: Ukraine

 In a meeting with Ukrainian Foreign Minister Dmytro Kuleba, she confirmed that a visit to Kyiv in January 2021 would become the first foreign trip she will take as president.
 During her visit on 12 January, she met with President of Ukraine Volodymyr Zelenskyy, where they agreed to create a Presidential Council to address issues of bilateral relations.
-She also met with Prime Minister Denys Shmyhal and parliament speaker Dmytro Razumkov.
+She also met with prime minister Denys Shmyhal and parliament speaker Dmytro Razumkov.
 She paid tribute to fallen Ukrainians at the Tomb of the Unknown Soldier and the National Museum of the Holodomor-Genocide.

 On 24 February 2022, Moldova announced it was closing its airspace because of the Russian invasion of Ukraine.
 Shortly after President Sandu condemned the act of war by Russia against Ukraine, saying, "a blatant breach of international law and of Ukrainian sovereignty and territorial integrity."
 She added that Moldova was ready to accept tens of thousands of people fleeing Ukraine after the Russian attack and vowed to keep the borders open to help, saying, "we will help people who need our help and support."
-As of March 6 over 100,000 Ukrainian citizens had crossed the border into Moldova.
+As of 6 March over 100,000 Ukrainian citizens had crossed the border into Moldova.

 Russia

-In an interview to the TV8 channel, she declared that she is "ready to go to Russia" to discuss issues "concerning trade, exports, settlement of the Transnistria conflict" and others.
+In an interview on TV8, Sandu declared that she is "ready to go to Russia" to discuss issues "concerning trade, exports, settlement of the Transnistria conflict" and others.
 She also noted that she intends to visit Kyiv and Brussels before going to Moscow, highlighting her more pro-EU stance.
 On 11 August 2021, Sandu, alongside other officials, met with Dmitry Kozak, the Deputy Kremlin Chief of Staff, where they agreed to lift all economic barriers between the two nations and look into the removal of ammunition depots from Transnistria.

-In 2023, Sandu stated that Moscow had sought to overthrow her country's government, echoing accusations made by Ukraine's president Volodymyr Zelenskyy.
-Sandu accused Russia of trying to orchestrate violent attacks in Moldova to overthrow the government and institute a government that would be more friendly to Russia and derail the plans to join the European Union.
+In February 2023, Sandu stated that Moscow had sought to overthrow her country's government, echoing accusations made by Ukraine's president Volodymyr Zelenskyy.
+Sandu alleged details of Russia's plan of trying to orchestrate violent attacks in Moldova to overthrow the government and institute a government that would be more friendly to Russia and derail the plans to join the European Union.
+The pro-Russian Șor Party was dissolved and banned by Moldova's Constitutional Court in June 2023.

+In September 2025, an investigation by the BBC revealed a secret Russian-backed network trying to disrupt the 2025 Moldovan parliamentary elections.
+According to the BBC, sanctioned Russian groups recruited operatives on Telegram, then trained them to spread fake news.
+They posted pro Russian content, attacked the pro EU ruling party, and ran fake polls to question the results.
+The operation, linked to fugitive oligarch Ilan Shor and the banned NGO Evrazia, reached millions on TikTok and Facebook.
+Recruits used ChatGPT to create false content after filming opposition supporters.
+The investigation claims the funding comes from Moscow and is part of wider Kremlin efforts to destabillise Moldova.